NexusBot-official/Nexus/PRIVACY_POLICY.md

 ## Open Source

-Sentinel Bot is open source.
+Nexus Bot is open source.
 You can:

 - View our code
 - See exactly how data is handled